mhweiner/lambdaconf/README.md

    `default.json` is required, everything else is optional.
 [See full rules](#configuration-rules).

 3. Call `lambdaconf` to build the type declaration file.
-It is recommended to add the following to your `package.json` file:
+One option is to add the following to your `package.json` file:

     ```json
     {